JimDesu/basis-lang/spec.md

     .cmd compare: (T:Ord) 'r, T a, T b = ...

 The command takes a CREATE `T` slot `r` and two READ `T` values `a`, `b`; `T` is a single type that the caller picks at the call site by supplying same-type arguments.
 The `(T:Ord)` form at the first parameter position introduces `T` and constrains it to satisfy `Ord`; subsequent uses of `T` refer to the same type variable.
-The witness for `Ord` flows once per call as a hidden parameter &mdash; the dictionary is passed at the call boundary alongside the visible arguments.
-Inside the body, `T` is the same type for both `a` and `b`; the dispatch via `a :: someOrdMethod` uses the witness flowed in.
+(Variable lexics and the single-bound rule are in &sect;9.3; the same introduction form serves class bodies per &sect;9.1, with position determining member-variable versus match-group meaning.)
+The dictionary for `Ord` flows once per call as a hidden parameter &mdash; the dictionary is passed at the call boundary alongside the visible arguments.
+Inside the body, `T` is the same type for both `a` and `b`; the dispatch via `a :: someOrdMethod` uses the dictionary flowed in.

 The inline `(T:Class)` form is the standalone-command surface for introducing a class-bound type variable.
 Class headers use the bracket form `[T: Bound]` (&sect;9.3) instead &mdash; brackets attach to the class as a whole, scoped across all the class's signatures; the inline form attaches to one signature's first occurrence.

-The natural slot representation under Case A is an **ordinary value** of type `T` &mdash; no extra runtime metadata is needed at the slot level, since the witness lives in the hidden-parameter channel.
+The natural slot representation under Case A is an **ordinary value** of type `T` &mdash; no extra runtime metadata is needed at the slot level, since the dictionary lives in the hidden-parameter channel.
 Slot layout is the same as it would be for an unparameterized `T`-typed parameter.

 **Case B &mdash; existential at parameter position.** A class name appears directly as a parameter type, without a type variable:

     .cmd describe: Ord o = ...

 The command takes a value of class `Ord` &mdash; any type that satisfies `Ord` may be supplied.
 Different call sites may supply different types; the same call site may supply different types at different invocations.
-The witness for `Ord` cannot flow once per call (there is no single `T` for the call); instead, the dictionary travels with the value as part of the value's runtime representation.
+The dictionary for `Ord` cannot flow once per call (there is no single `T` for the call); instead, the dictionary travels with the value as part of the value's runtime representation.

 The natural slot representation under Case B is a **3-word slot**:

     word 1: tag identifying the runtime type of the held value word 2: pointer-to-value (the value's data)
-    word 3: pointer-to-dictionary (the witness)
+    word 3: the dictionary pointer

 The 3-word slot is the same structural pattern as the variant slot (&sect;5.12) and the failure slot (&sect;4); each of the three uses populates the words per its semantics (a variant's absent state leaves all three null; a failure's `clear` state leaves all three null; a Case B slot in a well-initialized state has all three populated).
 The uniform pattern means a Case B class-typed value has the same storage layout as a variant or a failure &mdash; three words, populated at construction, copied as a unit.

 **The substantive distinction.** Case A is "the parameter takes a value of a *specific type* the caller chooses, constrained to satisfy a class."
 Case B is "the parameter takes a value of *any type that satisfies the class*, with different invocations potentially using different types."
-The difference shows in slot representation (ordinary vs. 3-word), in witness flow (hidden-parameter vs. embedded), and in callee body's static knowledge (`T` is one type across the call vs. unknown type per invocation).
+The difference shows in slot representation (ordinary vs. 3-word), in dictionary flow (hidden-parameter vs. embedded), and in callee body's static knowledge (`T` is one type across the call vs. unknown type per invocation).

 ### 9.10 Bidirectional Existentials Under Case B